solana-mobile/solana-mobile-expo-template/README.md

 ## Troubleshooting

+- `Metro has encountered an error: While trying to resolve module @solana-mobile/mobile-wallet-adapter-protocol...`

+  - This is an on-going issue when using `npm install` to install the Expo template.
+  - To mitigate, clean your project dependencies and reinstall with `yarn install`

+- `The package 'solana-mobile-wallet-adapter-protocol' doesn't seem to be linked.
+Make sure: ...`

+  - Ensure you are _NOT_ using Expo Go to run your app.
+  - You need to be using an [Expo custom development build](https://docs.solanamobile.com/react-native/expo#custom-development-build), rather than Expo Go.

+- `failed to connect to...`

+  - This is an Expo error that can occur when trying to connect to the dev server on certain Wifi networks.
+  - To fix, try starting the dev server with the `--tunnel` command (`npx expo start --dev-client --tunnel`)

 - `Error: crypto.getRandomValues() not supported`
   - This is a polyfill issue when trying to use certain functions from the `@solana/web3.js` in a React Native/Expo environment.
   - To fix, ensure your App properly imports and uses the polyfills like in this [guide](http://docs.solanamobile.com/react-native/expo#step-3-update-appjs-with-polyfills).